status-im/nimbus-eth2/docs/the_nimbus_book/src/api.md

 # JSON-RPC API

-`nimbus-eth2` exposes a collection of APIs for querying the state of the application at runtime.
+The `JSON-RPC API` is a collection of APIs for querying the state of the application at runtime.

-Where applicable, these APIs mimic the [eth2 APIs](https://github.com/ethereum/eth2.0-APIs) with the exception that `JSON-RPC` is used instead of [http `REST`](./rest-api.md) (the method names, parameters and results are all the same except for the encoding / access method).
+The API is based on the common [eth2 APIs](https://github.com/ethereum/eth2.0-APIs) with the exception that `JSON-RPC` is used instead of [http `REST`](./rest-api.md) (the method names, parameters and results are all the same except for the encoding / access method).

+Nimbus also implements the [common REST API](./rest-api.md) - new applications should consider using it instead of JSON RPC.

 ## Introduction